glyphrider/ptk5demo/README.md

 		$('#cb_widget').hide();
 	});

-We can make use of the data returned by the PTK to make our UI more informative
+We can make use of the data returned by the PTK to make our UI more informative.
+We take the JSON response from the PTK, and move that into a local variable, using eval().
+Then we access the originalWaitTime attribute of the conversation, use string functions to grab the minutes, convert that into an integer; finally we update the text of the callback button with a message that we will get a callback in *less than* the EWT plus one minute.

 	function onConversationCreated(xhr) {
 		interactionLocation = xhr.getResponseHeader("Location");